Long-time behavior of solutions to a fluid dynamic shape optimization problem via phase-field method: Numerical implementation and examples

 The stationary problem, on the other hand, is solved using Newton's method for the nonlinear Navier--Stokes equations.
 The routine is terminated when the $\bV$-norm of the difference between two consecutive approximations reaches a given tolerance $\texttt{tol}>0$.

-All of the linear systems due to the finite element discretizations are solved with the sparse linear solver UMFPACK \cite{Davis.2004}.

-To solve the discretized versions of the optimization problems \eqref{reduced:objphasestat} and \eqref{reduced:objphasetime}, we use the \enquote{variable metric projection-type} (VMPT) method to circumvent the fact that the Fr{\'e}chet derivative of $J_T$ and $J_s$ is defined on $\mathbb{X}:=H^1(\Omega)\cap L^\infty(\Omega)$ which is a non-reflexive Banach space, which prevents us from using a Riesz representative of the derivatives, commonly called as the gradient, which in turn prevents us from designing a gradient descent method to solve the optimization problem.
+To solve the discretized versions of the optimization problems \eqref{reduced:objphasestat} and \eqref{reduced:objphasetime}, we use the \enquote{variable metric projection-type} (VMPT) method in order to take account of the fact that the Fr{\'e}chet derivative of $J_T$ and $J_s$ is defined on $\mathbb{X}:=H^1(\Omega)\cap L^\infty(\Omega)$.

-In each optimization iteration, the VMPT method calculates suitable descent directions by solving a projection type subproblem.
-In this way a descent direction is found, that corresponds to the gradient in case of a Hilbert space setting.
+\jshsr{In each optimization iteration, the VMPT method calculates suitable descent directions by solving a projection type subproblem.
+In this way a descent direction is found, that would correspond to the gradient in case of a Hilbert space setting.
 In our case these subproblems are linear-quadratic with bound constraints and thus are solved by a primal-dual active set (PDAS) method.
-We base the VMPT method from \cite{blank2017}, while the PDAS method is inspired by \cite{ito2004} and use it both for the time-dependent problem \eqref{reduced:objphasetime} and the stationary problem \eqref{reduced:objphasestat}.
-The iterative process is terminated when the $H^1$-norm of the difference between two consecutive approximations reaches a given tolerance $\texttt{tol} > 0$.
+We use the VMPT method from \cite{blank2017}, while the PDAS method is inspired by \cite{ito2004}.
+We use the VMPT method for both, the time-dependent problem \eqref{reduced:objphasetime} and the stationary problem \eqref{reduced:objphasestat}.
+It is terminated when the $H^1$-norm of the difference between two consecutive iterates reaches a given tolerance $\texttt{tol} > 0$.}

-In all iterative processes, including the Newton's method for the stationary Navier--Stokes equations and the approximation of the optimal phase-field, we use the value $\texttt{tol} = 1\times 10^{-6}$ for the tolerance.
+\jshsr{ For both, Newton's method and VMPT, we use $\texttt{tol} = 1 \times 10^{-6}$.
+All linear systems of equations resulting from finite element discretisations are solved with the sparse linear solver UMFPACK \cite{Davis.2004}.}